So you’ve made up your mind, after a lot of thought. You want to get an A1 printer, a big gun!

 While 9 inks, 10 inks or 12 inks might all seem the same, it is definitely not the case.
 The extra number of inks can have a radical impact on print quality, with extra colors or a wider range of blacks on offer improving print quality by a country mile.
 Hence, make sure the printer of your choice meets your color reproduction requirements beforehand.

 This point comes in when you consider which sizes of prints you deal with most commonly.
 This review only considered A1 (24”) printers, but depending on your requirement, you might need to have a larger printer – bear in mind, however, they are not proportionately expensive compared to 24” printers.
-The initial cost may or may not be justified by frequency of larger prints.
+The initial cost may or may not be justified by the frequency of larger prints.

 With the world radically adopting better methods of inter-device communications, you shouldn’t stay behind the curve by any means and hence, should get you the best and latest in connectivity tech.
-WiFi, Bluetooth, Ethernet, USB are all options which can make your life much easier in the long run, even though printers with these options might come at a higher cost.
+WiFi, Bluetooth, Ethernet, and USB are all options that can make your life much easier in the long run, even though printers with these options might come at a higher cost.

-At the higher end, these printers deliver more or less impeccable image quality, but knowing which set of options benefits you the most can help you get the most bang for your buck.
+At the higher end, these printers deliver more or less impeccable image quality but knowing which set of options benefits you the most can help you get the most bang for your buck.

-You’re all set to get the A1 printer you need now, you have the best A1 plotters, you are ready to materialize your artwork.
+You’re all set to get the A1 printer you need now, you have the best A1 plotters, and you are ready to materialize your artwork.